 Once you’ve identified a Signal Provider that aligns with your goals, it’s time to copy their trades.
 The steps might vary slightly depending on the platform, but generally, you’ll find a “Copy” button on the Signal Provider’s profile.
 Clicking this button will initiate the copy trading process.

 Here’s an example: Let’s say you’re on a platform like RoboForex CopyFX.
-You’ve found a trader you want to copy, and you have $1000 to allocate.
+You’ve found a trader you want to copy and have $1000 to allocate.
 You decide to copy all their existing trades and new trades going forward.
 You would then click “Copy” on their profile, enter $1000 as your investment amount, and choose the “Copy All Trades” option.

 Step 6: Monitor and Manage